 Costel is a common Romanian form.
 The Russian, Macedonian and Serbian form is Konstantin, and their short forms Kostya and Kosta, respectively.
 The name is common among Orthodox people in Albania, in the form of Kostandin or Kosta.

-When you think that one of the most beautiful women in the world had this name, Elena, it is indeed a reason of joy, But when you thins she started a war, well… you think again, because another Elena found the Holly Cross so it is another reason of joy.
+When you think that one of the most beautiful women in the world had this name, Elena, it is indeed a reason of joy, but when you think she started a war, well… you think again, because another Elena found the Holly Cross so it is another reason of joy.

 Happy Name Day! x